-Media is part of a suite of system applications (for example, Dialer and App Launcher).
-These applications share common styles and assets that are defined at different levels in the AOSP structure.
+Media belongs to a suite of system applications (for example, Dialer and App Launcher).
+These applications share common styles and assets defined at different levels in the AOSP structure.

-Theme.DeviceDefaultthat are used to produce the AOSP look and feel of Android Automotive.
-OEMs might opt to exclude this overlay and use their own.
+packages/services/Car/car_product/overlay.Contains build-time overlays that modify standard framework/base resources to produce the AOSP look-and-feel of Android Automotive OS.
+OEMs may opt to exclude this overlay and use their own.

-packages/apps/Car/car_lib/car_app_common.
-Common colors and styles shared between AOSP provided system applications.
-OEMs can use overlays to customize these elements (similar to the
+packages/apps/Car/libs/car_app_common.
+Common colors and styles shared between Automotive system applications.
+OEMs can use overlays to customize these elements (similar to

 Android Automotive AOSP provides two presentations of media.